Victorian Railways flat wagons: QAB / VFCA

 In 1963, Q flat wagon number 77 was rebuilt with a fixed bulkhead at one end and an adjustable bulkhead at the other.
-The latter unit could be shifted to give a loading space between 45'5" and 49'4", depending on the specific load.
-The adjustable bulkhead could also be decoupled from its mechanism and laid flat when not in use.
-The wagon was known as QAB 77 until 1964, when Q 106 and Q 87 were converted to the same configuration and all three recoded QAB 1–3.
 The fleet was intended to have been recoded VFCA in 1979, but they had all been scrapped by 1981.

 SBX / VFJX

 Traffic from the factory in Rosedale increased, and in response five new bogie wagons were constructed at Bendigo and classed SBX.
 The vehicles were initially priced at around $11,500 each and fitted with fixed bulkheads, but the non-handbrake end was modified to the adjustable type of the QAB wagons within a few years.
-They had a loading area range of 34'8" to 38'6".
-Another eight were built in late 1969 at Ballarat, numbered 6–13; these had slightly longer bodies but the same bogie centres.
-In 1979 they were recoded VFJX.
-The whole fleet was placed in storage during 1991–1992, and many had been scrapped by 1993.

 KAB

 In 1964/65 eleven U vans had their bodies removed at Bendigo Workshops.
 The newly cleared underframes were then fitted out in the same fashion as the QAB and SBX before them, this time with an adjustable loading area of between 20'11" and 24'10".
 The rebuilt wagons were classed KAB and numbered 1 to 11.
 A further 10 were added to the fleet in 1974, also built in Bendigo.
 The KABs were withdrawn during the early 1980s, and some converted to KMQ container wagons.